Media-Smart/vedaseg/README.md

 - **Support of several popular frameworks**

-  The toolbox supports several popular and semantic segmentation frameworks out of box, *e.g.* DeepLabv3+, DeepLabv3, U-Net, PSPNet, FPN, etc.
+  The toolbox supports several popular semantic segmentation frameworks out of box, *e.g.* DeepLabv3+, DeepLabv3, U-Net, PSPNet, FPN, etc.

-- **Support of deployment and acceleration**
+- **High efficiency**

-  The toolbox can accelerate models using TensorRT, as well as benchmarking.
+  Multi-GPU data parallelism & distributed training.

-- **Support of multiple train/test modes**
+- **Multi-Class/Multi-Label segmentation**

-  The toolbox supports both distributed and non-distributed modes.
+  We implement multi-class and multi-label segmentation(where a pixel can belong to multiple classes).

-- **Support of multiple train/test tasks**
+- **Acceleration and deployment**

-  The toolbox supports both single-label and multi-label tasks.
+  Models can be accelerated and deployed with TensorRT.

 ## License